RaitaroH/YouTube-DeepDark/README.md

 ![alt tag](https://i.imgur.com/LtFx5qx.png)

 Here is a composite image of different colors you can use in the stylish version.
-IF you want this as a scipt make sure you go to the userstyles page, choose your color (the color will be changed in the code) ant than install as a script.

 ![alt tag](https://i.imgur.com/tm76ftu.png)

+IF you want this as a scipt make sure you go to the userstyles page, choose your color (the color will be changed in the code) ant then install as a script.